Participating streets so far:

 - Decide what you’d like to plant.
 Native trees such as hazel, dog rose, guelder rose, crab apple, spindle, hawthorn, blackthorn, elder, rowan and goat willow combined all make great hedging plants.
 If you’d like your hedge to be evergreen, choose holly, juniper, common ivy or yew.
 Privet, when left to flower, is also a big favourite for bees.

 - Please avoid planting non-natives, especially cherry laurel.
 This is a non-native import which is poisonous to our native insects.
 It is highly invasive and cuts out light from the forest floor, meaning native undergrowth is unable to survive.
+The Wildlife Trust spends a huge amount of time and money every year trying to remove cherry laurel.
+This is actually a very difficult task, as its roots are deep, and even when cut to ground level, it will continue growing.

 - Think carefully about where to source your trees.
 Locally grown saplings are best, but the Woodland Trust or Tree Council is also an excellent option.